chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 ![Browser confirming that chainctl auth was successful](chainctl-auth-successful.png)

-Once you return to the terminal window, you'll also be able to review the output that indicates that you have successfully logged into Chainguard Enforce via `chainctl`:
+Once you return to the terminal window, you'll also be able to review the output that indicates that you have successfully logged in to Chainguard Enforce via `chainctl`:

 ```
 Successfully exchanged token.
 Valid!
 Id: <Relevant ID here>
 ```

-You are now logged into Chainguard Enforce and can use `chainctl` for your account.
+You are now logged in to Chainguard Enforce and can use `chainctl` for your account.

 ## Learn more